kubernetes-study-guide/Kubernetes-Study-Guide/11_deployments/deployments.md

 deployment-httpd-648756c8dd-hcc7f   1/1       Running   0          1m        172.17.0.5   minikube
 ```

 So a deployment object created another controller object (replicaset), which in turn created the pod objects.
 That means if we manually delete the RS then the deployment would automatically recreate it again, which in turn will recreate the pods.
-Going back to the yaml file, you'll notice that it's content is essentially 3 object definitions in a nested fashion.
-At the top we have the deploymnet, followed by the replicaset, and finally the pod definition.
-If you want to increase the number of pods running under this deployment, then just update the replicas setting in the yaml file and reapply.
+Going back to the description yaml file, you'll notice that it's content is essentially 3 object definitions in a nested fashion.
+At the top we have the deployment, followed by the replicaset, and finally the pod definition.
+If you want to increase the number of pods running under this deployment, then just update the replicas setting in the yaml file and re-apply.
 You can check the sequence of tasks that kubernetes performed behind the scenes using the 'events' subcommand:

 ```bash